-This process varies somewhat based on your major professor's preferences, but the typical proposal meeting will involve the student presenting their proposal idea via a PowerPoint presentation.
+This process varies somewhat based on your Major Professor's preferences, but the typical proposal meeting will involve the student presenting their proposal idea via a PowerPoint presentation.
 Committee members will likely stop you along the way and ask questions.
 Your committee has read your proposal document, but you should still go into sufficient detail about the project in your presentation.
 Meetings usually last around 1.5 hours, but 2 hours should be scheduled for the meeting.

-Make sure you have recently read your proposal (sometimes there is a lag between your final drafts and this meeting so a few days before refresher read is a good idea!).
-You should be able to answer questions related to all aspects of your thesis - the background theory, existing literature, choice of methodology, analysis, etc. The feedback from your thesis committee is provided to be helpful and the goal is to improve your project rather than to "test" you.
+You should be able to answer questions related to all aspects of your thesis - the background theory, existing literature, choice of methodology, proposed analysis, etc. The feedback from your thesis committee is designed to be helpful and the goal is to improve your project rather than to "test" you.

-❖ PH.D.
+♦ PH.D.
 COMPREHENSIVE EXAMINATIONS